 I’m on board with the whole “following your dreams” business, but what about health insurance?

 We will be eligible for COBRA coverage until the end of the year, and then we will go on an ACA plan in 2018.

 I am fully supportive of your plan!
 What can I do to help?

 Thank you so much!
 There are several things you can do!

 If you are a reader of paranormal romance, be my beta reader!
-As I get to the final stages of my book most authors have a handful of beta readers who volunteer to read the draft and offer feedback on what works, what’s confusing, and where there’s plot holes.
+As I get to my book’s final stages, most authors have a handful of beta readers who volunteer to read the draft and offer feedback on what works, what’s confusing, and where there are plot holes.
 I would prefer that these readers be legit romance fans familiar with authors such as Kresley Cole, Gena Showalter, Sherrilyn Kenyon, Molly Harper, P.C.
 Cast, and Charlaine Harris.

 Shouldn’t you be working on your novel right now instead of this blog post?

 Aw, shut up.
 You know your beeswax, so why don’t you mind it?